-New York Times 100 Notable Books of 2007
+NYT 100 Notable Books of 2007 by Authors of African Descent

-The New York Times publishes a list of “100 Notable Books” each year (see the complete list for 2017).
-The fiction, poetry, and nonfiction books are selected annually by the editors of “The New York Times Book Review.”
-The list represents the most notable books reviewed by the Times during the the prior 12 months.
-We share the authors of African descent who made the “Notables” list.
+Each year, The New York Times releases its “100 Notable Books” list, featuring standout works of fiction, poetry, and nonfiction selected by the editors of The New York Times Book Review.
+Below are the books by—and about—people of African descent that made the 2007 list.

 Book Description:

-From the internationally revered author of Links comes "a beautiful, hopeful novel about one woman’s return to war-ravaged Mogadishu" (Time)
+From the internationally revered author of Links comes "a beautiful, hopeful novel about one womans return to war-ravaged Mogadishu" (Time)

 Called "one of the most sophisticated voices in modern fiction" (The New York Review of Books), Nuruddin Farah is widely recognized as a literary genius.
 He proves it yet again with Knots, the story of a woman who returns to her roots and discovers much more than herself.
 Born in Somalia but raised in North America, Cambara flees a failed marriage by traveling to Mogadishu.
 And there, amid the devastation and brutality, she finds that her most unlikely ambitions begin to seem possible.
 Conjuring the unforgettable extremes of a fractured Muslim culture and the wayward Somali state through the eyes of a strong, compelling heroine, Knots is another Farah masterwork.